peteSmith1229/Icewind-Dale-Enhanced-Edition-Reborn/README.md

 ## Recommended Party
 This mod is designed for vanilla classes where each class has been revamped in terms of weapon proficiency (e.g. a Thief can gain Grand Mastery (5 points) in Daggers and Short Swords).
-These changes are highlighed during the Character Creation stage
+These changes are highlighted during the Character Creation stage

 <img width="640" height="448" alt="image" src="https://github.com/user-attachments/assets/15922321-d72b-49fe-8b5e-6d1a0e371e5a" />